DurhamDecLab/ARBInterp/README.md

 The (3D) interpolant field does not have to be cubic, only cuboid.

-If an Nx4 (3D) or Nx5 (4D) array is passed the tricubic / quadcubic class will operate in scalar mode and return both the interpolated field magnitude and partial derivatives.
+If an Nx4 (3D) or Nx5 (4D) array is passed the tricubic / quadcubic class will operate in scalar mode and return both the interpolated field value and partial derivatives.

 If an Nx6 (3D) or Nx7 (4D) array is passed the tricubic / quadcubic class will accept an optional kword argument 'mode' with one of the following switches: